tgstation/tgstation/code/modules/mob/say_readme.md

 		NOPASS = terminate say()
 		ITALICS = add italics to the message
 		REDUCE_RANGE = reduce the message range to one tile.
-		NO_RADIO = no radio will be used.
-Doesn't stop subtypes that don't respect parent call return values.

 		Return 0 if no radio was spoken into.
 		IMPORTANT: remember to call ..() and check for ..()'s return value properly!